werockit-conf/WeRockIT/WeRockIT-ui/README.md

     Note: Opted to use powershell since it also directly integrates into VSCode

-    Note: If does not work as anticipated right after installation, restart the th e machine

 2. Install Yarn, a project dependency manager, using the instructions from `https://yarnpkg.com/lang/en/docs/install/#windows-stable`

     Execute ```choco install yarn``` within a powershell terminal